Shawshank12/Shawshank12/README.md

-- 👋 Hi, I’m @Shawshank12
+- 👋 Hi, I’m Shashank Ramesh.
-- 👀 I’m interested in computational physics
+- 👀 I’m interested in computational physics and astrophysics
-- 🌱 I’m currently working on a project in Galaxy Evolution
+- 🌱 I’m currently working on Galaxy Evolution through N-body simulations
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...